Invariant measures concentrated on countable structures: Existence of invariant measures

 \subsection{Sampling from Borel $L$-structures}

-\ \\ We begin by introducing a certain kind of $L$-structure with underlying set $\Reals$, whose relations are Borel (with respect to the standard topology on $\Reals$).
-We will use such structures to induce invariant measures on $\Model$.
+\ \\ We begin by introducing a certain kind of $L$-structure with underlying set $\Reals$, whose relations and functions are Borel (with respect to the standard topology on $\Reals$).
 Our definition is motivated by Petrov and Vershik's notion of a \emph{Borel graph} \cite[Definition~1]{MR2724668}.
 The model theory of such Borel structures has earlier been studied by Harvey Friedman (published in \cite{MR819547}).
-For a survey, including more recent work, see \cite[\S1]{MontalbanNies}. \begin{definition} Let $\PP$ be an $L$-structure whose underlying set is $\Reals$.
-We say that $\PP$ is a \defn{Borel $L$-structure} if for all relations $R \in L$, the set
+For a survey, including more recent work, see \cite[\S1]{MR3205056}.